 - BITTERING AGENTS: These do just that: contribute the bitter complexity that stimulates the appetite and adds shape to sweetness.
-Gentian, the main source of our bitterness here, gives a radiating, resonant, and tangy bitterness. wild cherry bark is more balanced in its bitterness and introduces some fruit tastes.
+Gentian, the main source of our bitterness here, gives a radiating, resonant, and tangy bitterness.
+Wild cherry bark is more balanced in its bitterness and introduces some fruit tastes.
 Angelica root introduces a bold grapefruit and pepper tone, while ginseng brings a more clean, earthy bite.
 Wormwood, more famous for its association with absinthe, adds just a hint of anise or sweet licorice with its intense bitterness.

-- SWEETNESS: Campari is a surprisingly sweet liqueur that just happens to be so bitter that you’d never noticed.
+- SWEETNESS: Campari is a surprisingly sweet liqueur that just happens to be so bitter that you’d never notice.
 If you are careful enough in adding a rich simple syrup to your water volume, you can even match the brix value (or sweetness) of store-bought Campari, but easier still is adjusting to your own tastes.

 You can order all of your ingredients from the following online stores:

 What Alcohols Do You Need to Make Campari?

 You need but one alcohol to make your own Campari: an extremely high-proof neutral grain spirit.

 Galen’s 151 and Everclear Grain Alcohol 151 are ever-reliable options and fairly widely available.
 While you can certainly try out darker spirits, the neutral grain spirits allow the flavors to develop more fully and better stand out.

 150 proof or higher is definitely recommended.
 The higher alcohol content will more effectively and quickly draw out the flavor from those ingredients – but you could go as low as 100 proof before you would see the alcohol failing to extract the flavor you so critically need.

 The liberating pleasure here is in just how simple it can be to make your own Campari.